 Ohio's Learning Standards for Government

 The American Government standards describe what students should understand and be able to do.
 Standards do not dictate curriculum or teaching methods.
-There are twenty-four content statements (standards) for the course.
+There are twenty-one content statements (standards) for the course.
 These are organized under eight topics.
 The content statements are the essential knowledge and skills that are to be learned for this course.

 The Model Curriculum incorporates the academic content statements (standards), provides curricular and instructional guidance, and informs assessment that will be completed at the local and statewide levels.
 It also provides instructional strategies and resources.